 Passing gas 13 to 21 times per day is normal, according to the National Digestive Diseases Information Clearinghouse.
 While flatulence can be bothersome, it's also a natural part of health, usually caused by swallowing air and the breakdown of certain foods in your large intestine.
 While no foods stop gas production and all foods affect people differently, limiting certain items and eating more slowly can help minimize the effects.
 If gassiness causes you intense pain or discomfort, seek guidance from your doctor.
 In some cases, disorders such as irritable bowel syndrome may underlie symptoms.

 If you're limiting starchy foods to reduce gas, you can still meet your whole grain and carbohydrate needs.
-Brown and wild rice provide nutritious, nongaseous options.
+Brown and wild rice are foods that reduce gas and provide nutritious options.
 In fact, rice is the one starchy food that does not stimulate gas, says the NDDIC.
 White rice, although less nutrient-dense, also provides a useful nongassy alternative to starchy foods such as bread, cereal and pasta.
 To make rice into a balanced meal, serve it with a lean, protein-rich food, such as grilled fish, and nongaseous veggies, such as bell peppers.

-Some people have gas flare-ups while digesting fruits and vegetables, due to the breakdown of naturally occurring sugars.
+Some people have gas flare-ups while digesting fruits and vegetables, due to the breakdown of naturally occurring sugars that causes excessive gas, says University of Michigan.
 Peaches, pears, apples, mushrooms and cruciferous vegetables, such as Brussels sprouts, broccoli and cabbage, are particularly common culprits.
 If these foods seem to add undesirable oomph to your flatulence, swap them out for less gaseous alternatives, such as cantaloupe, berries, grapes, lettuce, zucchini, okra, peppers, tomatoes and olives.
 Replacing gas-promoting juices, such as apple and pear, with water or unsweetened herbal tea can also help.